sander/noise-kotlin/SECURITY.md

 # Security policy

-> **Warning**: Do not use this code in production.
-Expect vulnerabilities.
-See the [README](README.md) for details.

 ## Supported versions

-Currently only pre-release and snapshot versions are available.
+Currently only the latest (pre-)release version is maintained.
 Any vulnerability should be mitigated in a next pre-release version.

 ## Reporting a vulnerability